Privacy and Cookie Statement

-This Privacy and Cookie Statement is drafted by Atlas Technologies B.V., a private company with limited liability organized and existing under the laws of the Netherlands, having its corporate seat at Eindhoven and its official address at (5708 JZ) Helmond, at the Automotive Campus 30, registered with the Dutch trade register of the Chamber of Commerce under number 67264298 under the tradename Lightyear (“Lightyear”, or “we” or “us”).
+This Privacy and Cookie Statement is drafted by Atlas Technologies B.V., a private company with limited liability organized and existing under the laws of the Netherlands, having its corporate seat at Eindhoven and its official address at (5708 JZ) Helmond, at the Automotive Campus 70, registered with the Dutch trade register of the Chamber of Commerce under number 67264298 under the trade name Lightyear (“Lightyear”, or “we” or “us”).

-This Privacy and Cookie Statement is applicable to the processing of all personal data of Users who visit the website of Lightyear www.lightyear.one (‘Website’) according to the norms of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“General Data Protection Regulation” or “GDPR”).
+This Privacy and Cookie Statement is applicable to the processing of all personal data of users who visit the website of Lightyear https://lightyear.one (the “Website”) according to the norms of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“General Data Protection Regulation” or “GDPR”).

 At Lightyear, protecting your privacy is in our best interest.
-This privacy statement is meant to give you insight regarding the personal data we collect from you when you browse on the Website and how we process it.
+This Privacy Statement is meant to give you insight regarding the personal data we collect from you when you browse the Website and how we process it.

 What kinds of personal data does Lightyear process?